-Dissolved oxygen (DO) concentrations peaked on 10 June, with a slight increase in DO at 4-6m depth, which indicated a phytoplankton layer was concentrated at the thermocline (Figure 4).
-DO concentrations declined at 10m depth in June and July, at 11m in August, and 14m in September.
-Below 15m depth, DO declined to near zero (e.g. anoxic) on all sample dates except 10 June.
-The pattern of DO concentrations below 15m depth reflects microbial decomposition, which consumes oxygen.
-The oxygen levels in surface layers of Crane Lake were within the acceptable range for surface water quality in 2007, according to Alberta Environment guidelines (DO \geq 5.0 mg/L).
+Dissolved oxygen (DO) concentrations peaked on 3 July, with a slight increase in DO at 3 - 7m depth, which indicated a phytoplankton layer was concentrated at the thermocline (Figure 4).
+A distinct chemocline was present on all sample dates, as DO concentrations declined sharply at 11 m in July, August and September.
+Below 15 m depth in July and 12 m depth in August and September, DO declined to near zero (e.g. anoxic).
+The pattern of DO concentrations in the hypolimnion (deep waters of the lake) is a sign of microbial decomposition, which consumes oxygen at the lakebed.
+Despite anoxic conditions in the hypolimnion, the oxygen levels in surface layers of Crane Lake were within the acceptable range for surface water quality in 2008, according to Alberta Environment guidelines (DO ≥ 5.0 mg/L).